Transferring to a Queensland licence

 Your Queensland licence will be the same class as your interstate or overseas licence.
 It will include any conditions that were listed on your interstate or overseas licence unless you provide documentary evidence that we can remove the conditions.

-If you are transferring an interstate licence you will need to:
+If you are transferring a licence from another Australian state or territory you will need to:

 - bring your interstate licence—you will have to hand it in to get your Queensland licence

-- bring your evidence of identity documents—including proof that you live in Queensland
+- bring your original evidence of identity documents (no copies)—including proof that you live in Queensland

 - pay the applicable fees.